1. Education

-Converting Pascals to Atmospheres
+Converting Pascals to Atmospheres Example

-Worked Pressure Unit Conversion Problem
+Worked Pa to atm Pressure Unit Conversion Problem

 This example problem demonstrates how to convert the pressure units pascals (Pa) to atmospheres (atm).
 Pascal is a SI pressure unit that refers to newtons per square meter.
 Atmosphere originally was a unit related to the air pressure at sea level.
 It was later defined as 1.01325 x 105 Pa.